soniaxu7/uskin/README.md

 When Grunt is installed, go ahead and compile all the files:

 ```
-grunt release or make release
+grunt build or make build
 ```
 Run the script below to clean the generated files:
 ```